sjc5/kiruna/README.md

 # 🏔️ Kiruna

-<p style="font-size: 120%; font-weight: bold;">Kiruna is a powerful development server and production build tool for full-stack Go applications.
-You can think of it as a Vite alternative for the Go ecosystem.</p>
+**Kiruna is a powerful development server and production build tool for full-stack Go applications.
+You can think of it as a Vite alternative for the Go ecosystem.**

 ### Dev server features